Scientific Name

 Description

-Graptopetalum pachyphyllum is a low-growing succulent, branched at the base, with sprawling stems and glaucous blue-green leaves tipped with red and massed in small rosettes at the tip of each stem.
-The stems grow up to 8 inches (20 cm) long.
-Flowers are white-green banded in dark red.
+Graptopetalum pachyphyllum is a charming, low-growing, often mat-forming succulent with erect or decumbent stems and glaucous, often red-tipped leaves densely packed in small rosettes at the end of each stem.
+The stems are bluish-green, becoming brown with age, and grow up to 8 inches (20 cm) long.
+The rosettes are up to 1.8 inches (4.5 cm) in diameter.

 Hardiness